Haraj-backend/hex-monscape/README.md

 One of the most significant engineering issues in [Haraj](https://haraj.com.sa) is code maintainability.

 What is code maintainability?
-It is the ability of a codebase to be easily maintained by other developers.
+Essentially it is the ability of a codebase to be easily maintained by others.
 So when a developer can no longer maintain the codebase, other developers could easily take over the code they left behind.

-As you may already know, Haraj engineering team is relatively small.
+As you may already know, Haraj engineering team is small.
 So in our early days, we gave project ownership to the developer who started the project.
-This developer will be responsible for every aspect of the project: writing the code, deploying it to production, & maintaining it.
+This developer will be responsible for every aspect of the project development: writing the code, deploying it to production, & maintaining it.

-At that time, we did not set up common standards for writing code for those projects.
+At that time, we made a mistake by not setting up common standards for writing code for those projects.
 So every developer writes code based on their style & preferences with almost no consideration for other developers.

 Usually, our developers will stay for quite a long time (`~5 years`) before they leave.
 So when a developer leaves the team, they usually own several valuable projects for Haraj business.
 The problem is that since the projects were written in the developer's style, no one in the team could easily take over those projects. 😅